 One of the teachers (R2) who teaches at schools with students coming from middle to upper class background said that her school mostly asked students to do a project for their final assessment.
-Then, students were asked to present their projects in front of the class through zoom.
+Then, students were asked to present their projects in front of the class through Zoom.
 This kind of assessment requires more energy and is more time consuming in terms of reviewing and scoring students' performance.
 However, teachers feel more secure about the reliability and validity of the assessment.

 In general, teachers who can conduct online classes with video conferences prefer to have day to day assessment or formative assessment.
-By this way, they can secure the validity and reliability of the assessment.
-They could also observe the effect or washback of the assessment during the online class interaction.
-Other aspects of assessment such as the authenticity, the teachers could create a task which related to the real-world situation (Douglas, 2000, p.
-17) or in other words, the task should encourage students to be able to apply the theories in real-world situations.
-This is the reason why R2 said that her school preferred to give students a project for their assessment.
+In this way, they can secure the validity and reliability of the assessment.
+They can also observe the effect or washback of the assessment during the online class interaction.
+The tasks given by the teachers are relevant to the students' world as they are related to real world situation.
+Therefore, the assessment covers the authenticity aspect (Douglas, 2000, p.
+17).

 Overall, teachers under this study have trust issues related to online assessment.
-Although google form is seen as an assessment tool which is practical, teachers still think of other aspects of assessment including the reliability, validity, authenticity, and the washback.
+Although Google Form is seen as an assessment tool which is practical, teachers still think of other aspects of assessment including the reliability, validity, authenticity, and the washback.
 They perceive online assessment as an emergency solution to assess and evaluate the students.
 They cannot trust the results of the assessment as a real description of students' competence.
 Good scores do not always represent students' high competency.
 Teachers under this study perceive that daily-basis assessment is more accurate in assessing students' competences.
-This formative assessment can be done through classroom interaction between teacher and students.
+This formative assessment can be done through classroom interaction between the teacher and students.
 However, considering that not all teachers and students can use video conferences in their classes, it still leaves a problem for them to assess students' performance.
 Therefore, the teachers under this study perceived online assessment as not ideal for elementary school students.

-From the results of the data analysis outlined above, the following figure shows how teachers perceive online assessment.
+From the results of the data analysis outlined above, the following figure is created to summarize the discussion.